-\textbf{Clustering and Halo mass functions:} Enhanced clustering owing to the fifth force is visualised in the matter power spectra, figures \ref{fig:pk_first_sim} and \ref{fig:pk_comparison}, and the halo mass functions of figures \ref{fig:HMF_model1} and \ref{fig:HMF_z0} for models \rom{1} and \rom{1}-\rom{5} respectively.
-Overall, the effect of the scalar field is to enhance clustering, but not uniformly over the scales $k$; the relative spectra enhancements of figure \ref{fig:pk_comparison} are clearly peaked and then suppressed for larger and smaller scales.
-On the larger scales we expect the suppression to be owing to the horizon $H^{-1}$, and on smaller scales due to screening $\delta_m(k)\rho_m>\rho_*$.
-The enhanced clustering presents an obstacle to the model, as the effect is likely to worsen the $\sigma_8$ tension reported in the literature \citep{mccarthy_flamingo_2023}, that would require a stronger mechanism to suppress structure formation in the late-time universe than what is needed for $\Lambda$CDM.
-The $\sigma_8$ tension is so far only $\sim 2-3\sigma$ in significance, so it is however not clear whether it will persist as more data is included.
+Enhanced clustering owing to the fifth force is visualised in the matter power spectra in figures \ref{fig:pk_first_sim} and \ref{fig:pk_comparison} and in the HMFs in figures \ref{fig:HMF_model1} and \ref{fig:HMF_z0} for models \rom{1} and \rom{1}-\rom{5}, respectively.
+Overall, the effect of the scalar field is to enhance clustering, but this is not uniform over the scales $k$; the relative spectral enhancements in figure \ref{fig:pk_comparison} are clearly peaked and then suppressed for larger and smaller scales.
+At larger scales, we expect the suppression to be caused by the horizon $H^{-1}$, and on smaller scales by screening $\delta_m(k)\rho_m>\rho_*$.
+The enhanced clustering presents an obstacle to the model, as the effect is likely to worsen the $\sigma_8$ tension reported in the literature \citep{mccarthy_flamingo_2023}, which would require a stronger mechanism to suppress structure formation in the late-time universe than what is needed for $\Lambda$CDM.
+The $\sigma_8$ tension is only $\sim 2-3\sigma$ in significance so far, which means that it is not clear whether it will persist as more data are included, however.
 Observations that are more consistent with enhanced clustering are also indicated in the literature \citep{mazurenko_simultaneous_2023}.
-Speculatively, thinking about suppression of clustering, one could imagine a mechanism on cosmological scales for a model where the (a)symmetron makes up dark matter and has a conformal coupling so that it has $\sim$Mpc/h scale Compton wavelength scale in screened regions during the time between the last scattering surface and now.
+Speculatively, thinking about suppression of clustering, a mechanism on cosmological scales might be expected for a model where the (a)symmetron makes up dark matter and has a conformal coupling so that it has a $\sim$Mpc/h scale Compton wavelength scale in screened regions during the time between the last scattering surface and now.
 In this instance, it would operate similarly to fuzzy dark matter \citep{niemeyer_small-scale_2020} cosmologically.
-With growing inhomogeneities in the the late time, one can account for larger mass dark matter particles and might simultaneously have Compton wavelength of $\sim$kpc/h in galaxies today.
-Furthermore, the dark matter particles in unscreened regions will have correlation ranges corresponding to the Compton wavelength choice, which can be chosen at cosmological scales $\sim$Mpc/h.
-In this instance, we see how we can get both suppressions and enhancement, dependent on the environment.
-Such suggestions require a more careful analysis, and will be explored in a future work.
-For the simulations considered here, the energy budget of the symmetron is chosen to be almost negligible, and reliably simulating fuzzy symmetron dark matter would present an additional computational challenge that would be an interesting endeavour to consider.
-The shrinking relative enhancement observed in the halo mass function of model \rom{1} presents another opportunity for not worsening the $\sigma_8$ tensions as much; structure formation may continue into a period of weaker clustering due to a depletion of matter in neighbouring environments.
+With growing inhomogeneities at late times, higher-mass dark matter particles might be accounted for and might simultaneously have a Compton wavelength of $\sim$kpc/h in galaxies today.
+Furthermore, the correlation ranges of dark matter particles in unscreened regions will correspond to the choice of the Compton wavelength, which can be chosen at cosmological scales $\sim$Mpc/h.
+In this instance, suppression and enhancement can both be derived depending on the environment.
+These suggestions require a more careful analysis and will be explored in a future work.
+For the simulations considered here, the energy budget of the symmetron was chosen to be almost negligible, and reliably simulating fuzzy symmetron dark matter would present an additional computational challenge that would be an interesting endeavour to consider.
+The shrinking relative enhancement observed in the HMF of model \rom{1} presents another opportunity for not worsening the $\sigma_8$ tensions as much.
+Structure formation may continue into a period of weaker clustering due to a depletion of matter in neighbouring environments.